luis198327/olympics-quiz-game/README.md

 Once the quiz has been completed, a results page will load showing the score.

 There will be the option to restart the quiz to attempt a better score.

+Should the calculation of the score not be correct (either over 10 or below zero), a 404 error page will display.
+This will contain a message to confirm unable to display the page correctly and a link to go back to the home page to restart.
+The background will be white with the zero of the 404 being red to try and replicate the Japanese flag.

 <<provide screen shots of the site>>